Luigi Alva: Life and career

+Scene of Così fan tutte.
+From left: Elisabeth Schwarzkopf, Nan Merriman, Rolando Panerai, Franco Calabrese and Luigi Alva.
+Milan, Piccola Scala, season 1955–56.
+Scenes and costumes by Eugene Berman.

 Alva went to Milan in 1953 to study with Emilio Ghirardini and Ettore Campogalliani.
 He made his European debut at the Teatro Nuovo in Milan as Alfredo in Verdi's La traviata in 1954, following that as Paolino in Cimarosa's Il matrimonio segreto.
 His debut at the La Scala was in 1955 as Paolino in Cimarosa's Il matrimonio segreto in the opening of the Piccola Scala.
 He performed there in 1956 as Count Almaviva in Rossini's Il barbiere di Siviglia alongside Maria Callas as Rosina, the role for which he became best known and widely admired.
 He performed it at La Scala 330 times.

 Subsequently he sang with most of the leading opera festivals and companies in the United States and Europe.
 He performed at the Salzburg Festival as Fenton in Verdi's Falstaff in 1957, as Mozarts Belmonte in Die Entführung aus dem Serail as well as Ferrando in Così fan tutte in 1967, and as Rossini's Count in 1968.
 He performed, especially in Mozart roles, at the Edinburgh Festival from 1957, at the Aix-en-Provence Festival and the Royal Opera House from 1960, at the Vienna State Opera from 1961.
 Alva first performed at the Glyndebourne Festival as Nemorino in Donizetti's L'elisir d'amore in 1961.
 In 1962 he made his debut with the Philadelphia Lyric Opera Company as Count Almaviva and in 1964 he made his first appearance at the Metropolitan Opera as Fenton; he went on to sing there in a further 101 performances 1975.